Golang Shiny Explained: From Zero to GUI Hero

 1 shiny/driver

 • driver.Main: This is the main entry point for any golang shiny application.
-It takes in a function with a screen.Screen parameter.
-This function will be run on the main thread of the application.
+It takes a function with a screen.Screen parameter.
+It will be run on the main thread of the application.

 2 shiny/screen

-• Screen: This represents the display screen or graphics context in which you're working.
-All drawing and window operations work through this interface.
+• Screen: This is what represents your display or graphics context.
+All drawings and window operations are channeled through this interface.

-• NewWindow: This method of the Screen interface creates a new window.
-It takes a NewWindowOptions struct that lets you specify details like window dimensions and title.
+• NewWindow: The Screen interface has this method that creates a new window.
+The NewWindowOptions struct lets user specify details like window dimensions and title.

-• Window: Once created, a Window offers methods to handle events, draw to the screen, and manage window properties.
+• Window: After creating, a Window has methods for handling events, drawing to the screen, and managing window properties.
 The NextEvent method is used to get the next event from the window's event queue.

-• Buffer: This represents an image buffer where you can draw and manipulate image data before displaying it on the screen.
-Once you've drawn on the buffer, you upload it to the window to display it.
+• Buffer: An image buffer where you can draw and manipulate image data before displaying it on the screen.
+Once drawn on, upload it to the window to display it.

 3 Event Handling